Thanks to Robert Atkins, low-carb, high-fat (LCHF) diets such as Paleo and Keto have become very popular, but what’s best for health and weight loss?

 With a Ketogenic Diet plan, you reach ketosis by drastically limiting carbohydrate intake compared to modern high carb/sugar foods while significantly increasing fat intake.

-The Keto Diet prescribes that dieters eat 70% of their calories in fat, 5% of their calories from carbohydrate and 25% from protein (Be aware that too much protein is bad for Ketosis).
+The Keto Diet prescribes that dieters eat 70% of their calories in fat, 5% of their calories from carbohydrates, and 25% from protein (Be aware that too much protein is bad for Ketosis).
 That’s lots of fat.
 Paleo doesn’t do macros like that.

-For example; A Keto meal may include a moderate portion of beef, some cruciferous vegetables, and a significant amount of fat, typically oil, cream or butter.
+For example; A Keto meal may include a moderate portion of beef, some cruciferous vegetables, and a significant amount of fat, typically oil, cream, or butter.
 It’s a true Low-Carb, High-Fat Diet (LCHF Diet).

 What is the Paleo Diet (Paleolithic Diet)?

-The Paleo Diet concentrates more on eating meat under the belief that ancient cave dwellers had no access to grain and processed foods.
+The Paleo Diet concentrates more on eating meat because ancient cave dwellers had no access to grain and processed foods.

 Practitioners of Paleo focus on getting nutrition from animal products that are low in carbs and high in protein.
-Paleo dieters avoid foods that are processed such as dairy.
+Paleo dieters avoid foods that are processed, such as dairy.

 Paleo experts believe that eliminating modern day inventions such as processed food should eliminate or reduce many present day ailments.

-In other words, they say that Paleo makes you healthier because we haven’t evolved to eat modern day rubbish (sounds fair).
+In other words, they say that Paleo makes you healthier because we haven’t evolved to eat modern-day rubbish (sounds fair).

-The Paleo Diet is much more about the food options.
+The Paleo Diet is much more about the food options

-In comparison, Keto sticks to the calculated macro nutrients to achieve ketosis. (that’s the simplest way I can put it without writing a novel on it).
+In comparison, Keto sticks to the calculated macronutrients to achieve ketosis. (that’s the simplest way I can put it without writing a novel on it).

-You can use our Keto Calculator to check your macro nutrients if you’re interested.
+You can use our Keto Calculator to check your macronutrients if you’re interested.

-Keto vs Paleo Diet
+Keto vs. Paleo Diet

-Besides, most experts in both Ketogenic Diets and Paleolithic Diets advise that diets are a new way of eating rather than a short term fix for summer bodies
+Besides, most experts in both Ketogenic Diets and Paleolithic Diets advise that diets are a new way of eating rather than a short term fix for summer bodies.

-While differing in many ways the similarities are:
+While differing in many ways, the similarities are: